waelbettayeb/mobile-Projet2cs/README.md

 # SayaraDZ
-Android mobile app for vehicules listing, made by a groupe of ESI-Algiers students.
+A car-buying android mobile app, made by a groupe of ESI-Algiers students.